giros-dit/ngsi-ld-client-tester/README.md

 ![IoT Sensors NGSI-LD Information Model Schema](resources/images/iot-sensors-information-model-schema.png)

+The `*` character represents mandatory NGSI-LD Properties of the NGSI-LD Entities.
+The `hasSensor` NGSI-LD Relationship of NGSI-LD Entity of type `IotDevice` is not mandatory and has cardinality `1:N` since it represents a multi-relationship to NGSI-LD Entities of type `TemperatureSensor` and/or `HumiditySentor`.
+All these NGSI-LD information model conventions are included in the OpenAPI schema as mentioned above.

 To ease management of Python dependencies we rely on [Poetry](https://python-poetry.org/) tool.
 Poetry takes care of solving dependency conflicts and also configures virtual environments to develop our Python applications.
 Recommendations for preparing the virtual environment with `poetry` and installing the Python library `ngsi_ld_models` are described below:
 1. Download and install `poetry` by following the [official documentacion](https://python-poetry.org/docs/master/#installing-with-the-official-installer).
 2. Make sure you have the right Python version for this project (Python>=3.9 in this case):